 - Irregular physical activity

-Remember that c-section does not affect the start of your first period but it does change the way you bleed.
+C-section may not affect the start of your first period, but it could change the way you bleed.

 How Is Your Period Different After Pregnancy?

-The period after c-section or vaginal delivery will not be the same as the one you used to get before pregnancy.
-The body will be adjusting once again to the menstrual cycle, and therefore it may differ from the pre-pregnancy period in various aspects (1).
+The period after C-section or vaginal delivery may not be the same as the ones before pregnancy.
+The body is once again adjusting to the menstrual cycle, and therefore it may differ from the pre-pregnancy period in various aspects (1).

 When To Meet The Doctor?